Celebs Fighting for Freedom for All

-The fight for equality for all beings—regardless of race, sex, or species—is one that we can all help with.
-In honor of Black History Month, here are some of our fave celebs who want for justice for all.
+The fight for equality for all beings—regardless of race, gender, sexual orientation, or species—is one that we can all help with.
+In honor of Black History Month, here are some of our fave celebs who want justice for all.

-TLC’s Chilli knows that she has the choice to perform as an entertainer—animals do not.
+TLC’s Chilli showed everyone that she has the choice to perform as an entertainer—but animals do not.

-China Anne McClain loves her dog Cujo so much that she wants people to know how important it is to give their furry BFFs lots of love, proper care, and tons of attention.
+China Anne McClain loves her dog Cujo so much that she wants all people to know how important it is to give their little BFFs lots of love, proper care, and tons of attention.

 Metta World Peace wants peace for all—and that includes animals, as he encourages people always to report animal abuse.

 Houston Rockets point guard Ty Lawson knows what it takes to be tough on the court, and who can argue with his reasoning for being fur-free?
 He says, “My skin is mine, and their skin is theirs.”